No, no, no. Not that kind. The interesting and exciting kind. Mathematical and statistical models!

 So sometimes we can handle organized complexity by identifying the "vital few" elements and model those, leaving the others "to vary as they vary."
 But that won't always work.
 A model of the US population based solely on the forty largest Metropolitan areas will overlook the fact that non-metropolitan areas -- rural, for example -- may behave very differently.
 In 1936, the US Presidential election was modeled by a massive sample, predicting a big victory for Alf Landon.
 But the model was predicated on a sample of telephone numbers and during the Great Depression, telephone ownership was correlated with greater wealth and therefore with different political inclinations.

 So Weaver proposed in 1948 as the "Third Way" method for dealing with organized complexity, the methods of operations research pioneered during the War coupled with the new-fangled "electronic calculating machines."
-In short, modeling.
+In short, computer modeling.

 Next time, we will look at How Models Go Bad.